(Updated March 2023)

 What: Follow this link to see all of the free days this year for museums and places around Denver including the Denver Zoo, the Molly Brown House, and the Colorado Railroad museum.
 Need more details on museum visits in CO?
 Read our full post on all of the fantastic museums in the area.

 What: Estes Park has hosted its annual river duck race every first Saturday in May since 1989.
 In order to support the local charities of the Estes Valley, the event has grown into a beloved Colorado tradition.
 Sponsor a duck on the water, or sign up to watch the event and support CO non-profits!
-The event is happening on Mother's Day Weekend, Saturday, May 7th!!
+The event is happening Saturday, May 6th, 2023!

 Where: Downtown Denver

-What: Have you been to Meow Wolf yet??
-It's a great place to escape on a hot summer's day.
-If you’re unfamiliar with the concept, Meow Wolf creates “immersive and interactive experiences that transport audiences of all ages into fantastic realms of story and exploration.”
+What: A great place to escape on a hot (or rainy) summer's day.
+If you still haven't been to Denver's latest mega art-installation, Meow Wolf creates “immersive and interactive experiences that transport audiences of all ages into fantastic realms of story and exploration.”
 Including art installations, video and music production, and extended reality content, Meow Wolf Denver is an interactive museum and art space, and the latest installation to join Meow Wolf Santa Fe and Meow Wolf Las Vegas.
 Be prepared for the ultimate weirdness...

 Here at BWBacon Group, we know and live what you are experiencing as an employer or job seeker in Denver, Boulder, Dallas, San Francisco, New York City or any of the other cities we work in.
 We believe great recruiting starts and ends with understanding people.